Death and funeral of Prince Philip, Duke of Edinburgh: News of death

-On BBC Radio, all stations were forcibly cut-off at 12:10pm, and following a brief silence, Radio 4 continuity announcer Tom Sandars read the official announcement before the national anthem was played.
+On BBC Radio, all stations were forcibly cut-off at 12:10 pm, and following a brief silence, the Radio 4 continuity announcer Tom Sandars read the official announcement before the national anthem was played.
 Sandars then repeated the announcement and all stations then took a special BBC News programme presented by Evan Davis.
-The all-network simulcast continued until 4pm, when both Radio 1 and 1Xtra switched to a mix of instrumental music and regular announcements.
+The all-network simulcast continued until 4 pm, when both Radio 1 and 1Xtra switched to a mix of instrumental music and regular announcements.
 Radios 2 and 3 broke away an hour later, and began playing easy listening and classical music respectively for the rest of the evening.
-Commercial radio networks had varying responses to the news - LBC broke the news at the time the official announcement was published; the rest of the Global networks, including Capital, Heart and Smooth, first broke the news in a special bulletin at 12:15pm.
-The Bauer Radio networks, such as Absolute Radio, Greatest Hits Radio, Hits Radio and Jazz FM, waited until 12:30pm to announce the news.
+Commercial radio networks had varying responses to the news – LBC broke the news at the time the official announcement was published; the rest of the Global networks, including Capital, Heart and Smooth, first broke the news in a special bulletin at 12:15 pm.
+The Bauer Radio networks, such as Absolute Radio, Greatest Hits Radio, Hits Radio and Jazz FM, waited until 12:30 pm to announce the news.
 Following the initial announcement, all commercial music stations suspended advertisements and continuously played easy listening songs with frequent announcements briefly informing listeners of the news.

-In the United States, the American Broadcasting Company (ABC), CBS and NBC all broke into regular programming to announce the Duke's death.
+In the United States the American Broadcasting Company (ABC), CBS and NBC all broke into regular programming to announce the Duke's death.
 The Australian Broadcasting Corporation (ABC) also put a halt into regular broadcasting to report the news.

 Coverage of funeral

 The BBC covered the funeral on BBC One and BBC News, and on Radio 4 and Radio 5 Live.
-The lead presenters for its television coverage were Huw Edwards, Sophie Raworth, former Royal Marine JJ Chalmers; Martha Kearney hosted the radio coverage alongside Jonny Dymond and Tracy Borman.
+The lead presenters for its television coverage were Huw Edwards, Sophie Raworth, the former Royal Marine JJ Chalmers; Martha Kearney hosted the radio coverage alongside Jonny Dymond and Tracy Borman.
 The funeral was also broadcast on ITV, hosted by Tom Bradby, as well as on Sky News and Sky One, hosted by Dermot Murnaghan.
 ABC, CBS, CNN, Fox News, MSNBC, NBC and BBC America broadcast the funeral in the United States.
 An estimated 13.6 million people watched the event in the UK.